MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_customerpaymentsjournal_get.md

 ---

 # Get customerPaymentsJournals
-Retrieve the properties and relationships of a customer payments journal object for Dynamics 365 for Financials.
+Retrieve the properties and relationships of a customer payment journal object for Dynamics 365 for Financials.

 ## HTTP request